Salt desert of Sirjan

 Salt desert of Sirjan (کویر نمک سیرجان) is a salt field in Iran that appears after arrival of a flood tide and evaporates.
 It is a field of soluble salt.
 Occasionally, rain turns it into a salt lake.
 The salt desert of Sirjan is located about 27 kilometers from the Sirjan to Shiraz road near Kheirabad village.

 The field covers more than 35,000 hectares.
 Occasionally, rain turns it into a salt lake.

 The salt factory established near this place uses this salt to produce edible salt.
 Vegetation in area is very poor because of high temperature evaporation and poor soil.

-This area is polluted and damaged because of the waste and garbage of the near iron factory.
+This area is polluted and damaged because of the waste and garbage of the nearby iron factory.